getpelican/pelican/docs/plugins.rst

 ``github_activity`` is a list of lists.
-The first element is the title and the second element is the raw HTML from Github.
+The first element is the title and the second element is the raw HTML from GitHub.